 Our Student Community Emory Law is a dynamic community where students are involved on campus and throughout Atlanta with volunteering, networking, and active social lives.
-Student Organizations Getting involved in the Emory Law community is easy through more than 60 student organizations.
+STUDENT ORGANIZATIONS Getting involved in the Emory Law community is easy through more than 60 student organizations.
 These groups, along with our unique practice societies, will provide you with a chance to make an impact on the school, the community, and even the legal profession.
-Volunteering Giving back is central to our students' experience.
+VOLUNTEERING Giving back is central to our students' experience.
 It begins with orientation service projects - such as volunteering at the Chattahoochee Nature Center, the United Way, the Atlanta Community Food Bank, or Oakhurst Community Gardens and continues as students take the initiative to lead their own projects in the community.
 In recent years, students have cooked dinner for residents of the Ronald McDonald House, organized clothing drives, and mentored high school students interested in law.
-Journals Emory Law publishes several print and online journals featuring the legal scholarship of professors, practitioners, heads of state from all over the country and the world, and our students.
+JOURNALS Emory Law publishes several print and online journals featuring the legal scholarship of professors, practitioners, heads of state from all over the country and the world, and our students.
 Students are selected to participate in journals through a writing competition after their first year. - Emory Bankruptcy Developments Journal - Emory Corporate Governance and Accountability Review (online only) - Emory International Law Review - Emory Law Journal - Journal of Law and Religion (peer-reviewed, facultyedited by the Center for the Study of Law and Religion) The Houses Program This program places students into learning communities, providing them with social opportunities to get to know faculty, staff, and other students.
 The houses are each named for an Atlanta neighborhood.

 Student Body Profile

 Emory students come from a wide variety of backgrounds and geographic locations.

-Enrolled students

-811

-138 Adjunct faculty

-54%
+58%

 Female students

+Adjunct faculty

+796 Enrolled students

-Full-time faculty
+60 Full-time faculty

-7:1 Student to faculty ratio
+8:1 Student to faculty ratio

-ETHNICITY Caucasian/white, 57% Hispanic/Latino, 10% Asian, 9% Black/African American, 8% Non-US citizen, 8% Multiracial, 4% Unknown, 4%
+Numbers on this page may add up to more or less than 100 due to rounding.

+- Asian, 13%

+- Black/African American, 12%

+- Non-US citizen, 8%

+- Multiracial, 4%

+- Unknown, 4%

-- TOP UNDERGRADUATE SCHOOLS, CLASS OF 2024
+TOP UNDERGRADUATE SCHOOLS, CLASS OF 2026

-- 13 University of Florida
+- 16 University of Georgia

-- 9 Emory University
+- 10 Emory University

-- 9 University of Georgia
+- 9 Georgia State University

-- 8 Georgia State University
+- 8 Florida State University

-- 8 University of Alabama
+- 7 University of Florida

-- 7 Florida State University
+- 6 Tulane University

-- 7 Georgia Institute of Technology
+- 5 Georgia Institute of Technology

-- 7 Tulane University